Court suspends deforestation of Argentina‘s Chaco

 Aug 27, 2024

 On August 19, a federal judge issued a precautionary order halting all logging in the entire Chaco province for a period of three months, with the possibility of extension.
-With this decision, the judge orders the government and the Ministry of Production and Sustainable Economic Development of the Chaco Province to suspend all logging permits.
+With this decision, the judge ordered the government and the Ministry of Production and Sustainable Economic Development of Chaco Province to suspend all logging permits.

-Lucrative deals for legislators, officials and businessmen
+Lucrative deals for lawmakers, officials and businessmen

 The requests for investigation target a number of people who held positions that allowed them to favor their own lucrative businesses.
 For example, forestry managers became ministers, and forestry officials and deputies became forestry entrepreneurs.